Workflow Panels

 is also invalid or not defined, an error is generated and the workflow stays on the current step.
 There is also a possibility that the workflow steps enter a loop.
 Then the redirection is applied 25 times, after which an error is generated and the workflow stays on the current step page.

-The table below represents the different combinations that can arise when creating a workflow and the result of each scenario.
+The table below represents different combinations which can arise when creating a workflow and the actual result in each scenario:

 S.No |